Harnessing Python for versatile audio encoding

 Converting wav to mp3

-Let's look at a practical example of converting a WAV file to MP3 using Pydub.
+Below is a practical example of converting a WAV file to MP3 using Pydub with comprehensive error handling:

 from pydub import AudioSegment